 The building serves an important educational role.
 Materials Park features a state-of-the-art materials laboratory and classroom facility, where professionals can develop and strengthen their knowledge of materials science, metallurgy, failure analysis, heat treating, surface engineering, metallography, and other topics.
 Materials Park also serves as home to the ASM Materials Education Foundation's flagship program, ASM Materials Camp.

 Materials Park is located at 9639 Kinsman Road, Russell Township.
 We are located next to the Geauga Park District's West Woods and are approximately 4 miles west of Punderson State Park.
 The building is closed to the public, but our gardens and grounds are open during the normal work week from 7:00 a.m. to 6 p.m.
 Monday through Friday.

 Preparing for ASM's next hundred years as the top provider of materials information, the office building under the dome completed a multi-million dollar renovation.

-The Chesler Group replaced the building's mechanical systems, cleaned and refurbished the sun screens, installed new gaskets and seals for the plate-glass windows, added better insulation and repaired corrosion.
-The garden level of the building, which is below grade, has a "green" roof with soil and grass over the reinforced, and newly water-proofed, concrete.
+During the renovation, the building's mechanical systems were replaced, the sun screens were cleaned and refurbished, new gaskets and seals for the plate-glass windows were installed, better insulation was added, and areas of corrosion were repaired.
+The garden level of the building, which is below grade, has a new "green" roof with soil and grass over the reinforced, and newly water-proofed, concrete.

 Because of the Historic Landmark designation, the building had to be returned as closely as possible to its original design.
 Although computers and high-tech lab equipment are allowed, the open spaces of the original design had to be returned.